dwyl/quotes/README.md

 into your favourite search engine.
 Find a reputable quotes site and link to it.

-For example, consider the following quote (_without a source or tags_):
+For example, consider the following quote
+(_before the addition of a source or tags_):

 ```js
 {